PolishHunter/CarPickerdia/README.md

 4. As a user, I want to have a text form where I express my feelings regarding the app and send it to the administration.

-5. As a user, I want to have an option to save the results, so that I can use them in the future.

 6. As a user, I want to be able to see the name of the car, production year and some of the other crucial specification, so that I know which one to afford.

 7. As a user, I want to have a try again option, so that I can receive some different car proposals.